Judge: DA can keep job despite challenge from predecessor

 The (Scranton) Times-Tribune reports that a judge appointed by the state Supreme Court ruled Monday in favor of Susquehanna County District Attorney Marion O’Malley and against a bid by former first assistant district attorney William Urbanski.

-Urbanski briefly served as district attorney before a county judge ruled him ineligible and installed instead.
+Urbanski briefly served as district attorney before a county judge ruled him ineligible and installed O’Malley instead.

 Urbanski filed suit to get the job back, asserting that the judge misinterpreted the state’s residency requirement for district attorneys.